 These tables reinforce those displayed earlier in demonstrating a large amount of funding shortfall across the state.
-But as is evident, Missouri is riven by inequitable funding among its institutions.
-Those that are able to raise large amounts of tuition revenue, or have access to substantial local tax funding, are in better position to cover their estimated costs.
-Those that benefit from neither advantage are trying to make budgets balance with the tightest margins.
+But as is evident, Missouri inequitably funds its institutions.
+Those that are able to raise large amounts of tuition revenue, or have access to substantial local tax funding, are in a better position to cover their estimated costs.
+Those that benefit from neither advantage are trying to make budgets balance within the tightest margins.